Cmoen11/BuffBot/README.md

 # BuffBot

-This wil be a os bot for Discord.
+This wil be a os bot for Discord written in Python.
 We're open for requests, please submit a issue to request a feature.

 <br><br>